romkey/ArduinoWebSite/README.md

   site management and page creation work and are invoked via child classes which provide the CSS framework information
 - add 404 pages to `BootstrapWebSite`
+- implement `addFooter`
-- add HTML Form support
+- add HTML Form support - possibly `addForm` with a `FormElement` superclass
-- try to implement HTMLEncodedString to automatically encode content
+- try to implement `HTMLEncodedString` to automatically encode content
 - look at reducing heap fragmentation by reducing the use of String
 - unit testing